In Mexico, fake news creators up their game ahead of election

 “The people who make and build computational propaganda have been and probably always will be one step ahead,” said Samuel Woolley, director of the Digital Intelligence Lab at Institute for the Future.

-With Lopez Obrador leading most polls by double digits, the Mexican election is unlikely to turn on social media manipulation, experts say.
+With Lopez Obrador leading most polls by double digits, the Mexican election is unlikely to turn on social media manipulation, experts say. [nL1N1TU03Q]

 But the vote is one of the first big tests since Facebook acknowledged that information from up to 87 million users could have gone to political consultancy Cambridge Analytica, which worked on U.S. President Donald Trump’s campaign.